 - Candidates may NOT practice in schools where family members work or study, in order to minimize role confusion and conflict-of-interest issues that can undermine professional growth, performance and evaluation.
 Established partnerships and professional relationships between JSU CEPS, specific schools and school districts are jeopardized if direct candidate contacts occur.
 "Family" is defined as, but not limited to, the following: spouse, child, grandchild, brother/sister, aunt/uncle, grandparents, niece/nephew, cousins, sister-in-law/brother-in-law, mother/father.
 This information must be disclosed on the application for internship.

 - You may NOT complete a clinical experience where you attended high school unless it has been more than ten years since your graduation.
 Do not list this as a requested choice for placement on your application for internship.

 - The Office of Clinical Experiences may ask for candidate preferences in the location of clinical experiences, but preferred placement is not guaranteed.

 - A candidate who refuses an assigned placement will not be able to be reassigned until all other candidates are placed for that term and may not have a placement until the following term, due to the large number of placements made each term and the needs of other candidates.

 - You may intern where you completed your practicum when both parties agree to the placement, if you have substantial field experience completed in all required grade levels of your certification.

 - There are many factors that affect ultimate placement location.
 As hard as we try, you are NOT guaranteed placement of your choice.
-Final placements will NOT be released earlier than one week before the current semester begins.

 - If you are Secondary Education and completed an upper level practicum placement, you will probably NOT have an upper level placement for internship.
 You would be placed in a junior high grade and vice versa.